cryptimeleon/cryptimeleon.github.io/docs/representations.md

 Both implement a `getRepresentation()` method which returns a `Representation` object.

-A `StandaloneRepresentable`'s representation contains the complete set of data required to recreate the object from scratch.
+A `StandaloneRepresentable`'s representation contains the complete set of data required to restore the object from scratch.
 By contract, `StandaloneRepresentable` classes have a constructor with a single `Representation` parameter such that `foo.equals(new Foo(foo.getRepresentation()))`.
 For example, a `Group` is `StandaloneRepresentable`.
 Its `Representation` contains all necessary parameters to describe itself (e.g., elliptic curve parameters) and one can easily create a group from some `representation` using `new MyGroup(representation)`.

-In contrast, a `Representable`'s representation is not necessarily complete and help may be needed to recreate such an object from `Representation`.
+In contrast, a `Representable`'s representation is not necessarily complete and help may be needed to restore such an object from `Representation`.
-For example, a `GroupElement` object's representation (e.g., coordinates of an elliptic curve point, but no description of the curve parameters) is usually insufficient to recreate the full object.
-As a result, a `GroupElement` needs help from its `Group` to be recreated from `Representation` (the pattern is `groupElement = group.getElement(representationOfGroupElement)`).
+For example, a `GroupElement` object's representation (e.g., coordinates of an elliptic curve point, but no description of the curve parameters) is usually insufficient to restore the full object.
+As a result, a `GroupElement` needs help from its `Group` to be restored from `Representation` (the pattern is `groupElement = group.restoreElement(representationOfGroupElement)`).

 While it may seem at first like `StandaloneRepresentable` objects are strictly superior (and more convenient), normal `Representable` objects are actually more common because of (1) generally smaller size of representation and (2) security aspects (as described next).